 The Beginning & Union School

 In 1836, there were no free schools as there are today.
 People formed groups, raised the money, constructed or established a school, and hired someone to instruct the children.
 In 1838, the Beardsley family and their friends built the first school in Crystal Lake on what was known as the John Buehler lot located on the corner of McHenry and Virginia streets.
 The building was a 200 square foot log structure with a wood shake roof and split log desks.
-Named South Prairie School to honor the area in which it was built, the school housed students of various ages.
+The school housed students of various ages.
 The first teacher at that school and in Crystal Lake was Hannah Beardsley.